-- the operation of section 23AA will extend to all persons who have lost citizenship under section 17 at any time. - (ii) persons applying for resumption must have been lawfully resident in Australia for at least 2 years and must show that they intend to return to Australia to live permanently within 3 years and that they have maintained a close and continuing relationship with Australia. - (iii) a child who has lost citizenship under sub-section 23(1) will resume citizenship upon registration of a declaration lodged by the parents under section 23AA in which the child is included provided the child is under 18 years of age.
+- (i) the operation of section 23AA will extend to all persons who have lost citizenship under section 17 at any time. - (ii) persons applying for resumption must have been lawfully resident in Australia for at least 2 years and must show that they intend to continue to live in Australia or to return to Australia to live within 3 years and that they have maintained a close and continuing relationship with Australia. - (iii) a child who has lost citizenship under sub-section 23(1) will resume citizenship upon registration of a declaration lodged by the parents under section 23AA in which the child is included provided the child is under 18 years of age.